microsoft/GraphEngine/doc/Config/config-v2.md

 <tbody>
 <tr>
 <td class="tableblock halign-left valign-top"><p class="tableblock">Id</p></td>
 <td class="tableblock halign-left valign-top"><p class="tableblock">Mandatory.
-Specifies the identifier of the template, which can be referenced by configuration node.</p></td>
+Specifies the identifier of the template, which can be referenced by other nodes.</p></td>
 </tr>
 </tbody>
 </table>